sswapnil2/Rest-api-keras-model/README.md

 # Rest-api-keras-model
-This is a rest api using falsk to create predictions using a keras Restnet Model
+This is a basic keras + rest api to classify images using restnet50